Jobs

 A. JOB SUMMARY

-CIC is currently seeking a candidate to serve as a full-time RISE Navigator & Program Manager.
-The position will contribute to the overall growth and sustainability of the RISE Collaborative regional entrepreneurship and innovation initiative, as a member of the RISE Collaborative Leadership Team.
-This position will be based at the SOVA Innovation Hub in South Boston, Virginia, and will require weekly travel within the RISE region and occasional evening or weekend events.
-The RISE Navigator & Program Manager role will have a dual focus, 1) locating aspiring and existing entrepreneurs in the region, with a focus on traded sector, target industries, and working directly with them to help them access capital (financial, knowledge, and human) for their businesses and 2) coordinating with the RISE Navigator Team and the RISE Collaborative Leadership Team to ensure measurable impact across the region.
-The position will report to the CIC Director of Communications + Engagement and also will be accountable to the RISE Project Director through the SOVA Innovation Hub .
+CIC is currently seeking a candidate to serve as a RISE Business Navigator.
+The position will contribute to the overall growth and sustainability of the RISE Collaborative regional entrepreneurship and innovation initiative.
+This position will be based at the SOVA Innovation Hub coworking space in South Boston, Virginia, and will require weekly travel within the RISE region and occasional evening or weekend events.
+The RISE Business Navigator will be responsible for working directly with entrepreneurs and business owners to help them connect to and access resources (ex: capital, technical assistance, mentor or peer support) for their businesses and coordinating with the RISE Navigator Program Manager to ensure collective impact across the region.
+The position will report to the RISE Navigator Program Manager in partnership with the Chief Operating Officer, CIC.

 RISE Collaborative is a regional entrepreneurship and innovation initiative serving 15 localities in Southern Virginia, spanning Brunswick County west to Patrick County and north to Buckingham County.
 Note: Through an agreement with the SOVA Innovation Hub and GO Virginia, this is a grant-funded position for up to 18 months and may be extended if additional grant resources are identified.

-The SOVA Innovation Hub (715 Wilborn Avenue, South Boston, VA 24592) will serve as the homebase for the RISE Navigator & Program Manager.
-This is an in person position, with an expectation of 50-75% travel throughout the region to attend events and to meet with entrepreneurs.
+The SOVA Innovation Hub (715 Wilborn Avenue, South Boston, VA 24592) will serve as the home base for the RISE Navigator & Program Manager.
+This is an in person position, with an expectation of 50-75% travel throughout the region to attend events and to meet with entrepreneurs and occasional remote work.
 The successful candidate will need to live within the Virginia/North Carolina area.

 B. DUTIES AND RESPONSIBILITIES

-Within the limits of the CIC’s programs, policies, procedures, and budget, the RISE Navigator & Program Manager is responsible for and has authority to perform the duties listed below:
+Within the limits of the CIC’s programs, policies, procedures, and budget, the RISE Business Navigator is responsible for and has authority to perform the duties listed below:

 • Document, monitor, and evaluate activities and services, grant hours, and efficacy, including use of reports, data management, and other tools as appropriate.